fortytwoservices/public-docs.fortytwo.io/docs/Entra Reference Architecture/index.md

 # Microsoft Entra Solution Patterns

-This section contains our Amesto Fortytwo reference solutions for utilizing Microsoft Entra as the your Identity Governance and Access (IGA) solution.
+This section contains our Fortytwo reference solutions for utilizing Microsoft Entra as the your Identity Governance and Access (IGA) solution.
 The reference architecture is under continuous development, and more content will be added.